venicegeo/bf-docker/README.md

 Once up, access the Beachfront UI at `https://localhost:8080/?logged_in=true`

 _Note_: Authentication is completely disabled for this compose setup.
 Therefore, you must access the UI with the above URL with the `logged_in` flag set to true - otherwise an authentication challenge occurs and no OAuth provider has been established within this deployment.

+# Local Landsat-8 Data Source

+The local Landsat-8 index that Beachfront maintains (corresponding with the *Public-Data-Set* drop-down option) will not be initially populated during the initial `up`.
+In order to populate this local Landsat-8 index then run the following commands:

+`docker-compose run iabroker bf-ia-broker landsat_ingest` `docker-compose run iabroker bf-ia-broker landsat_metadata`